thebughuntress/travel-website/README.md

 This is a project created with the purpose of learning React, a popular JavaScript library for building user interfaces.
 The project is a travel website for exploring and planning your next travel.
 It serves as a practical application of the concepts and techniques taught in [React Website Tutorial - Beginner React JS Project Fully Responsive](https://youtu.be/I2UBjN5ER4s).

+## Demo
+To give you a glimpse of this project, let's take a look at:  [https://thisisfrey.github.io/travel-website/](https://thisisfrey.github.io/travel-website/).
+Here, you will find the deployed version of the travel website, ready to be explored and tested.

+This project has been deployed using [GitHub Pages](https://create-react-app.dev/docs/deployment/).

 ## Features

 - Browse and discover various travel destinations.